Tinius Olsen

 Tinius Olsen (December 7, 1845 - October 20, 1932) was a Norwegian-born American engineer and inventor.
 He was the founder of the Tinius Olsen Material Testing Machine Company, a maker of material testing machines.
 He was awarded the Elliott Cresson Medal of The Franklin Institute in 1891 for his autographic testing machine.

 Life and career

 Tinius Olsen was born in Kongsberg, Norway.
 He was one of eight children.
 Olsen graduated from the Horten Technical School (Horten tekniske skole) in 1866.

 Employment and Immigration

 Olsen first became the foreman of the machine department at a large naval machine shop.
 Olsen subsequently immigrated to the United States during 1869.

 "Little Giant"

+In the mid-1870s, he borrowed money from his wife to start his own company.

 In 1880, he submitted a patent application for an improved testing machine and the patent was granted the same year, on June 1, 1880.

 Later years

 Olsen was awarded the Royal Norwegian Order of St. Olav in 1907.
 Olsen retired from the company in 1929 and died during 1932 in Philadelphia.
 Olsen remembered his origin with gifts to his home land including awards to Horten Technical School and Kongsberg Church as well grants to a retirement home in his wife's home town of Helsingborg, Sweden.